knative/website/DEVELOPMENT.md

   - This method provides the following local build and test build options:
     - test your locally cloned files
-    - build and test other user's remote forks (ie. locally build their PRs)
+    - build and test other user's remote forks (ie. locally build their PRs `./scripts/build.sh -f repofork -b branchname -s)
     - option to build only a specific branch or all branches (and also from any speicifed fork)
     - fully functioning site links
     - [See all command options in localbuild.sh](https://github.com/knative/website/blob/master/scripts/localbuild.sh)
-  - Hugo's live-reload is not completely utilized due to the requied Knative specific file processing scripts (you need to rerun `./scripts/localbuild.sh -s` to rebuild and reprocess any changes that you make to the files from within your local knative/docs clone directory).
+  - Hugo's live-reload is not completely utilized due to the required Knative specific file processing scripts (you need to rerun `./scripts/localbuild.sh -s` to rebuild and reprocess any changes that you make to the files from within your local knative/docs clone directory).